Thurman, Colorado

 Thurman is an unincorporated rural hamlet in Washington County, Colorado, United States.
 It was originally a Mennonite settlement.
 There are no businesses or services now located in Thurman, and only a couple of farm homes.
-Google Maps hasn't yet bothered to go there.

 History

 Thurman was established about 1902.
 The Thurman Post Office opened in July 1904, but closed on August 10, 1924: the US Post Office at Anton (ZIP 80801) now serves Thurman.
 The town once boasted a population of over 150 people, but declined after a 1924 tornado killed ten people meeting at a home.
 By the 1970s, the Mennonite population had relocated, along with their church building, to Joes, Colorado.

 Geography

 Thurman is located at 39°59′06″N 103°21′07″W (39.590648,-103.210749).
 Thurman is located at the intersection along unpaved county roads County Roads 3 and CC, 9 miles south of Anton in southern Washington County, about 6 miles north of the Lincoln county line.